Whenever two or more people engage in a business as co-owners, a partnership is created.

 Common issues include personality conflicts, accusations of mismanagement, confusion over authority, scope of fiduciary duties, disagreements over the use of funds, and disputes over business goals.

-In the worst cases, the business collapses and is left in financial ruins.
-In those situations, the owners may be left with unresolved debts, and the employees left without jobs.
-However, there are paths to solutions that may not damage the entire business.
+In the worst cases, the business collapses and is left in financial ruins, leaving owners with unresolved debts and employees without jobs.
+However, there are solutions that may not damage the entire business.
 Quicker resolutions may allow the business to continue normal operation.

-The best way to encourage fast resolutions, is to have a well-drafted partnership agreement that addresses key issues.
-Our corporate attorneys are experienced in drafting such agreements, including provisions regarding the operating and financial responsibilities of each partner, the decision-making process, provisions for dissolving the partnership, and provisions for potential future expansion.
+The best way to encourage prompt dispute resolution is to create a well-drafted partnership agreement that addresses key issues.
+Our transactional attorneys are experienced in drafting such agreements, including provisions regarding the operating and financial responsibilities of each partner, the decision-making process, and dissolution of the partnership.

-However, even with partnership agreements, litigation often arises.
-Our team of litigating attorneys are experienced in bench and jury trials, arbitration, and mediation.
-More importantly, our attorneys are experienced in negotiating amicably to resolve issues before escalating to litigation, which will drive up costs for all the parties involved.
+Even with partnership agreements, litigation often arises, however.
+Our team of litigation attorneys are experienced in bench and jury trials, arbitration, and mediation.
+More importantly, our attorneys know how to negotiate amicably to resolve issues without litigation, which will drive up costs for all parties involved.